andreasmuelder/statecharts.online/index.md

 ## Synchronization and Coordination

-Sometimes you’ll want to coordinate between regions.
+Sometimes you'll want to coordinate between regions.
 This can be done using:
 - **Events** raised by one region and handled in another
 - **Variables** shared across regions
 - **Exit and entry points** combined with synchronization nodes (in some tools)

-This is how orthogonal regions can still collaborate — even though they’re logically separate.
+This is how orthogonal regions can still collaborate — even though they're logically separate.

 ---